Are These Actually Term Limits?

 Eligibility Rules

 Eligibility rules specify who may serve and under what conditions.
-Some systems impose categorical ceilings on eligibility, while others rely on indirect restrictions or conditional access mechanisms.
+Some systems impose categorical limits on eligibility, while others rely on indirect restrictions or conditional access mechanisms.

 Aggregation and Counting

-Aggregation rules determine whether eligibility-relevant time accumulates across elections, offices, chambers, or districts.
-Counting rules specify which authorization events count toward that ceiling, including how partial terms, appointments, or interim service are treated.
-In self-executing eligibility architectures, time is most coherently counted through discrete authorization events—most commonly elections—rather than through continuous measures of service.
+Aggregation rules determine whether time accumulates across elections, offices, chambers, or districts.
+Counting rules specify which authorization events count toward a limit, including how partial terms, appointments, or interim service are treated for eligibility.

 Resets, Transitions, and Exceptions

-Transition provisions govern how a limit begins and whether prior authorization events or service history count toward eligibility.
-Some transitions are finite implementation allowances; others create lasting exemptions or disregard prior service entirely.
+Transition provisions govern how a limit begins and whether prior service counts toward eligibility.
+Some transitions are finite implementation allowances; others create lasting exemptions or disregard prior service for eligibility.

 Taken together, these choices determine whether a system produces bounded service, partial constraint, or continuity under a different label.